allenwest24/Matrix-Multiply/Readme.md

 ## The report

-Included in this part is a [Report.odt](./Report.odt) where you I documented my results.
+Included in this part is a [Report.odt](./Report.odt) where I documented my results.

 ## Step 1 - Experimental Setup